NLP-python-pilot/class4/README.md

 ### 5. Create a function to count positional differences and similarities:

-- **Input**: the input for the function should be two lists of words where each word have the same number of characters such as `input_1` and `input_2`.
+- **Input parameters**: the input parameters for the function should be two lists of words where each word have the same number of characters such as `input_1` and `input_2`.
-- **Output**: the function should return a list of lists containing the positional differences and similarities such as `output_lst`.
+- **Output**: the function should return a list of lists containing the positional differences and similarities per word such as `output_lst`.

 ```python
 input_1 = ['woke', 'sleep', 'have', 'simple_word', 'of!course#']